Joakim Nätterqvist: Recent projects

 In 2019 Nätterqvist joined the 4th season of popular crime drama Gåsmamman portraying the foster dad Patrik Thorin.
 This season had its premier on streaming service C More in November 2019, and on Kanal 7 the following year.

 Nätterqvist played Little John in Robin Hood-the Musical, which premiered in October 2019 in Stockholm, followed by a Swedish tour running into 2020, visiting over 20 different cities.

-In March 2022 he will be seen as Peter Rosenberg in Beck - 58 minuter, a special episode of long running Nordic Noir series Beck detailing hostage drama in real time, which takes place during 58 intense minutes in a TV morning studio.
+In March 2022 he will be seen as Peter Rosenberg in Beck - 58 minuter, a special episode of long running Nordic Noir series Beck.

 During the fall of 2022 and till the summer of next year he will be filming the TV-series Ronia, the Robber's Daughter in Lithuania and Gothenburg, playing the highwayman Dockas, and based on the fantasy book by the Astrid Lindgren, adapted for television by Hans Rosenfeldt, the writer behind The Bridge and Marcella.

 In September 2023 it was announced Nätterqvist would star as King Moryn in The Little Mermaid-The Musical.

 Other projects

 Nätterqvist was voted sexiest man in Sweden 2007 by Plaza Magazine.

-Nätterqvist has been active raising money for UNICEF.
+He has been active raising money for UNICEF.
 Nätterqvist is one of the founders of Actors Studio Stockholm, a two-year drama academy.

-In August 2013, rapper turned celebrity fitness trainer David "D-Flex" Seisay, published his book ‘'Träna med D-flex'’.
-Nätterqvist contributed to the book, and is featured in text and photos displaying Seisay's fitness instructions.

-In 2020 Nätterqvist modelled sunglasses from Swedish design house Akenberg.

 Music

 He has a Britpop/Indie pop band named Narcissistic Street.
 They released the CD Soldier in Me in 2008.

 The album was recorded before he made his big breakthrough as the medieval knight and had to postpone the album release due to massive Arn project.
 In December 2011 the band performed at the European premiere of David Fincher's The Girl with the Dragon Tattoo.

 Nätterqvist sings on two songs on post-punk revivalists The Ohios album Every Sorrow Claims Happiness.
 One of the tracks, "Let My Legs Walk" is featured in the soundtrack to horror-comedy American Burger.

 On 21 December 2017, Nätterqvist released the Christmas-themed single "Jule ljus" on iTunes and Spotify.
-A second song "En sequined sen" dropped in late April 2018, and more material will be released throughout 2018, with another tune dropped in late April.
-The new material will steer away from the Britpop/Indie pop sound of Narcissistic Street, and move into the Swedish singer-songwriter/pop rock tradition.
+A second song "En sequined sen" dropped in late April 2018.

 In late 2024 he will release new music his new project Tedson.